 State income tax | 13.3% | 4.5% |

-- Rent prices in Greensboro are 53% lower than in Los Angeles.
+- Rent prices in Greensboro are 53% lower than in Los Angeles, which means you'll have more money in your pocket each month.

-- The cost of living for a single person in Greensboro is 29.1% lower than in Los Angeles.
+- Get ready to save some money on recurring expenses like food, gas, and utility bills in Greensboro.
+On average, the cost of living for a single person there is 39.0% lower than in Los Angeles.

 - The unemployment rate in Greensboro is 47.17% lower than in Los Angeles.

-- Sales taxes in Greensboro are 28.95% lower than in Los Angeles.
+- You'll spend less on retail and restaurants in Greensboro, since the city's sales taxes in Greensboro are 28.95% lower than in Los Angeles.

-- State income taxes in Greensboro are 66.17% lower than in Los Angeles.
+- One perk of moving to Greensboro is paying less in state income taxes, which are 66.17% lower than in Los Angeles.

 How life is different in Los Angeles vs. Greensboro